 Since June 2012, there have been increased incidents of anti-government protests, resulting in the arrest of at least one U.S. citizen.
 U.S. citizens should avoid crowds and demonstrations as they can become confrontational and quickly escalate into violence.
 Demonstrations may also occur in other areas of the country, and we recommend U.S. citizens throughout Sudan exercise caution.

-Terrorist groups are known to operate in Sudan, and these groups seek opportunities to carry out attacks against U.S. and European interests.
+Terrorist-affiliated individuals are known to operate in Sudan, some of whom may seek opportunities to carry out attacks against U.S. or western interests.
 Terrorist actions may include suicide operations, bombings, or kidnappings.
 You should be aware of the risk of indiscriminate attacks on civilian targets in public places, including tourist sites and locations where westerners are known to congregate, and commercial operations associated with U.S. or Western interests.
-Terrorists are known to have targeted both official facilities and residential compounds.
 You should exercise utmost caution at all times.

 The Embassy’s ability to provide consular services outside of the Khartoum area, including emergency assistance, is severely limited.
 Many areas of Sudan are extremely difficult to access, and travel in these areas is hazardous.
 Outside the major cities infrastructure is extremely poor, medical care is limited, and there are few facilities for tourists.

 Conflict among various armed groups and government forces continues throughout the entire Darfur region.
 Banditry and lawlessness are prevalent in all of Darfur.
 Over one and a half million Darfuris live in camps for internally displaced persons, and receive humanitarian assistance for basic needs such as food, water, and shelter.
 Expatriate humanitarian workers have been the targets of kidnapping, car-jacking, and burglary.